Within a few minutes of putting dad’s SIM card in the new smartphone, it rang.

 Another side could be that dad has not yet unlearned how he operated basic Nokia phone.
 Perhaps that’s natural given to his age (touch wood).

-Understanding user behaviors have utmost importance in the software design and architecture.
+Understanding user behaviours have utmost importance in the software design and architecture.
 We mainly categorize users as Pragmatic and Early Adopters.

 Just like my dad, same is the case with the most of the users who are switching from one older business software to the latest one.
 No matter how beautiful, usable and feature rich new software is, most users would find it to be inefficient and slow.
 Turns out, that’s not always true.